Orange-OpenSource/python-ngsild-client/docs/source/cookbook.rst

 How to forge NGSI-LD entities
 -----------------------------

-| Some official entities from the Smart Data Models Initiative built with the library.
+| Some entities from the Smart Data Models Initiative built with the library.
 | Code samples are available in the github repository under the folder `cookbook/entities <https://github.com/Orange-OpenSource/python-ngsild-client/tree/master/cookbook/entities>`_.

 PointOfInterest